Patacode/dofus-dmg-calculator/README.md

 Author: Patacode <pata.codegineer@gmail.com>
 ```

-And here is an example which computes the estimated damages of a spell
+Example:

-inflicting `9-11 (12-14)` (meaning 9 to 11 damages by default and 12 to 14 if a
+*Agility spell inflicting `9 - 11 (12 - 14)` (i.e. 9 to 11 damages by default
-critical hit occurs), by a character having 128 points allocated in the
+and 12 to 14 on critical hit) by a character having 128 points allocated in
-spell's stat (e.g. agility) and 1 fixed damage:
+agility stat and 1 point in fixed agility damage:*

 ```
 $ dofus-dmg-calculator \